Kotlin/anko/doc/PREVIEW.md

 Anko Preview plugin is available for IntelliJ IDEA and Android Studio.
 It allows you to preview `AnkoComponent` classes written with Anko directly in the IDE tool window.

+The Anko Preview plugin does not support Android Studio 2.2+ or IntelliJ IDEA 2016.3+.

 ## Using Anko Preview Plugin

 ### Installing the Plugin